VCard: Example

-This is the vCard for "Simon Perreault" (the author of RFC 6350), with their birthday (omitting the year), email address and gender.
+This is the vCard for "Simon Perreault" (the author of RFC 6350), with his birthday (omitting the year), email address and gender.

 Properties

 vCard defines the following property types.

 All vCards begin with BEGIN:VCARD and end with END:VCARD.
 All vCards must contain the VERSION property, which specifies the vCard version.
-VERSION must come immediately after BEGIN, except in the vCard 2.1 standard, which allows it to be anywhere in the vCard.
+VERSION must come immediately after BEGIN, except in the vCard 2.1 and 3.0 standards, which allows it to be anywhere in the vCard.
 Otherwise, properties can be defined in any order.